-Physical partitions are configured with the addboard command of the XSCF firmware.
-For details, see "Chapter 3 Operations for Domain Configuration" in the Fujitsu SPARC M12 and Fujitsu M10/SPARC M10 Domain Configuration Guide.
+Physical partitions are configured with the setpcl and addboard commands of the XSCF firmware.
+For details, see "3.1 Operations and Commands Related to Physical Partition Configurations" in the Fujitsu SPARC M12 and Fujitsu M10/SPARC M10 Domain Configuration Guide.

-7.2 Setting the Physical Partition Operation Mode
+Setting the Physical Partition Operation Mode